Chilango (magazine)

-Chilango is a monthly entertainment Mexican magazine.
-It was established by Grupo Expansión in November 2003 in Mexico City.
-It has won the National Journalism Prize of Mexico twice.
+Chilango is a monthly entertainment Mexican magazine launched in 2003 in Mexico City.

-About the term Chilango
+History

-In the early 21st century, Chilango became by an accepted demonym for people from Mexico City.
-The self-acceptance of the term lead to the publication of the magazine as a way to subvert prejudices of people from the inner states of Mexico had about chilangos, originally created and intended by them as an offensive name.
+The magazine Chilango was launched by Mexican press group Grupo Expansión (then owner of magazines Expansión and Quien) in November 2003 as a Mexican equivalent to Time Out.
+In the early 21st century, Chilango became an accepted demonym for people from Mexico City.
+The self-acceptance of the term lead to the publication of the magazine as a way to subvert prejudices that people from the inner states of Mexico had about chilangos, originally created and intended by them as an offensive name.